YueyingSun/Mandate-Models-for-Inelastic-Market-Hypothesis/README.md

 ### 1. `Simulation.ipynb`
 - Simulates mandate-implied stock capitalisation under two specifications for the bond capitalisation process: a binomial model and a geometric Brownian motion.
 - Examines how the mandates affect the response of stock capitalisation to changes in bond capitalisation
-- Reproduces the result of Section 2.2 of the thesis "Two Topics in Mathematical Finance: Mandate Models and Mean-Variance Hedging".
+- Reproduces the results of Section 2.2 of the thesis "Two Topics in Mathematical Finance: Mandate Models and Mean-Variance Hedging".

 ---